ray-project/ray/doc/source/ray-core/actors/scheduling.rst

         class Actor:
             pass

-        # "DEFAULT" scheduling strategy is used.
+        # "DEFAULT" scheduling strategy is used (packed onto nodes until reaching a threshold and then spread).
         a1 = Actor.remote()

-        # Node is chosen randomly because this actor requires no resources.
+        # Zero-CPU (and no other resources) actors are randomly assigned to nodes.
         a2 = Actor.options(num_cpus=0).remote()